bithippie/bithippie.github.io/_technology/paywall.md

 My primary goals were to reduce the noise to serious senders and to be compensated by those who wished to solicit to me in some way.
 After reflecting on the learnings from my [first-attempt](#first-attempt), I now had two new requirements -

 1. Be selective about who receives my paywall.
-2. It need to be general purpose.
-Gmail filters aren't good enough.
+2. It need to be general purpose; Gmail filters aren't enough.

-The simplest way I could think to accomplish this is to save my auto-reply to a file somewhere, and use it as needed.
-If I decide to put a paywall between me and a sender, I just need to open up my template, copy, paste, send.
+The simplest way I could think to accomplish this is to save my auto-reply to a file somewhere and use it as needed.
+If I decide to put a paywall between me and a sender, I could simply open up my template, copy, paste, send.

 This felt like a pretty big step backwards.
-I went from having an automated paywall and regressed back to copy paste 😬.
+I went from having an [almost] automated paywall and regressed back to copy paste 😬.

-And then it clicked...
+Then it clicked!

 ## How you can do the same.

 If you're an iOS user and you've ever typed `omw`, you may have noticed that your iPhone will replace that text with `"On my way!"`.
-What if we used this feature as a means to introduce the paywall!
+What if we used this feature as a means to produce the paywall!
 Moreover, by using iCloud's sync utility, I can now access this text replacement across all my devices, and on multiple messaging protocols 🏆.

 ### Setting up Text Replacement.